Curious Facts

 Confidence

 Begin a vision board.
 Envision yourself accomplishing each and every single one of those goals and tasks.
-Practice this every and even multiple times a day, you will start to see it become your reality.
+Practice this every and even multiple times a day, and you will start to see it become your reality.
 You will radiate confidence with each and every one of those goals being reached.

-Walk in confidence knowing that your dream life, is your reality.
+Walk in confidence, knowing that your dream life is your reality.

 Crow Mythology & History